-All participants were recruited by a professional marketing firm and selected to represent variation along several dimensions, which were identified in consultation with the American Association for State and Local History.
-For all participants, this included age, gender, race and ethnicity, educational background, income, residential location, political views (as self-reported during the screening process), and family situation (e.g., married or single; with or without children).
-The sample of members of the public included ten women and ten men.
-Of the 20 participants, nine identified as "White or Caucasian," four as "Black or African-American," four as "Hispanic or Latinx," and three as "Other (e.g., Asian, Native-American, Mixed)".
-Ten participants reported a total annual household income of less than \$49,000, six reported an income of \$50,000-99,999, and four reported an income of \$100,000 or more.
-Three participants had a high school degree or less; six had completed some college; seven had graduated from college; and four had graduate degrees.
-Five participants were between 20-39 years old, 12 were between 40-59 years old, and three participants were 60 years old or older.
-Thirteen participants reported living in a suburban area, and seven in an urban area.
-Nine were married, and 11 were single.
-Two participants described their political views as "conservative," nine as "middle of the road," and nine as "liberal."
+All participants were recruited by a professional marketing firm and selected to represent variation along several dimensions.
+For all participants, this included age, gender, race and ethnicity, educational background, income, employment status, political views (as selfreported during the screening process), and family situation (e.g., married or single; with or without children).
+The sample of members of the public included nine women, nine men, and two non-binary participants.
+Of the 20 participants, eight identified as white, four as Black, four as Hispanic or Latinx, three as Asian, and one as Native American.
+Nine participants reported a total annual household income of less than \$49,000, eight reported an income of \$50,000-99,999, and three reported an income of \$100,000 or more.
+Five participants had a high school degree or less; five had completed some college; two had completed a vocational or trade school; five had graduated from college; and three had postgraduate degrees.
+Nine participants reported being employed full-time; six participants reported being employed part-time; one participant reported being a full-time student and another a part-time student; one participant reported being a homemaker, one participant reported being unemployed, and one did not respond.
+Eleven participants were 18-39 years old and nine participants were 40-60 years old.
+Four participants described their political views as "conservative", three as "independent", two as "middle of the road", five as "liberal", and six as "other".

-To analyze the interviews, researchers used analytical techniques from cognitive and linguistic anthropology to examine how participants understood issues related to history and public engagement with history.
+To analyze the interviews, researchers used analytical techniques from cognitive and linguistic anthropology to examine how participants understood issues related to children in sports, child athletes, and child athlete wellbeing.
 First, researchers identified common ways of talking across the sample to reveal assumptions, relationships, logical steps, and connections that were commonly made but taken for granted throughout an individual's talk and across the set of interviews.
 In short, the analysis involved discerning patterns in both what participants said (i.e., how they related, explained, and understood things) and what they did not say (i.e., assumptions and implied relationships).
 In many cases, analysis revealed conflicting models that people brought to bear on the same issue.
 In such cases, one conflicting way of understanding was typically found to be dominant over the other, in that it more consistently and deeply shaped participants' thinking (in other words, participants generally drew on this model with greater frequency and relied more heavily on this model in arriving at conclusions).
 To ensure consistency, researchers met after an initial round of coding and analysis, comparing and processing initial findings.
 Researchers then went back to transcripts to revisit differences and explore questions that arose through this comparison.
 As part of this process, researchers compared emerging findings to the findings from previous cultural models research, using this as a check to make sure that they had not missed or misunderstood any important models.
 Researchers then came back together and arrived at a synthesized set of findings.

 Analysis was centered on ways of understanding that were shared across participants.
 Cultural models research is designed to identify common ways of thinking that can be identified across a sample.
 While there is no hard and fast rule percentage used to identify what counts as shared, models reported are typically found in the large majority of interviews.
-Models found in a smaller percentage of interviews are only reported if there is a clear reason why these models only appeared in a limited set of interviews (e.g., the model reflected the thinking of a particular subgroup of people).
+Models found in a smaller percentage of interviews are reported only if there is a clear reason why these models only appeared in a limited set of interviews (e.g., the model reflected the thinking of a particular subgroup of people).